chanzuckerberg/redis-memo/docs/wiki/Issues-with-separate-cached-ActiveRecord--code-paths.md

 Simply adding a `cached_where` would bypass this optimization.

 ## Association Scope
-With ActiveRecord, one could have associations with a scope as follow:
+With ActiveRecord, one could have associations with a scope as follows:

 ```ruby
 belongs_to :local_site, -> { where(location: ...) }
 ```